 Ensure the Powerblade trimmer is sitting stable on level ground and cannot tip over in any direction, before coupling and after uncoupling.
+Block up the machine as required.

 Ensure the Powerblade stands are locked into position (see section 4).

 Ensure to have read the tractor operators manual thoroughly and practice using the tractor controls (especially those relating to the 3 point linkage) prior to starting to couple the machine.